JitteryRaptor/project-nevada/trunk/FONV Modules/Core/readme - Project Nevada.txt

 - Explosive Entry: Added trespassing alert when blowing up owned containers/doors
 - Explosive Entry: Fixed bug that would make the HUD icon appear for all explosions
 - Explosive Entry: Fixed bug where HUD icon would not disappear after reload
+- Explosive Entry: Added some missing explosions to the detection lists
 - Grenade Hotkey: Fixed an issue where the script would stop working in rare situations
+- Stealth Field: Fixed bug where Stealth Boy wouldn't drain field stability when activated for the first time
 - Visor Overlays: Decreased extra visor brightness by 50%

 [Cyberware]
 - Improved implant system so it's now possible for other mods to add their own implants

 [Rebalance]
-- Removed old configuration menu and replaced it with an MCM config script
+- Removed old configuration menu and replaced it with an MCM-powered menu
 - Improved Alternative Repair System
 - Fixed hitpoint formula descriptions by adding the missing 100 base HP
 - Included Yuki's weapon repair kit fix that would otherwise get overriden